bartekchlebek/Rosetta/README.md

 ```swift
 object.name <- json["name"]
 ```
-`Decoding` / `encoding` will fail if such value is missing (or does not pass conversion or validation).
+`Decoding` / `encoding` will fail if such value is missing, or does not pass conversion or validation.

 ### Optional fields